girl sitting by unique blue wall for senior photos

 28. Breakfast with friends before school.

-Drag yourself out of bed to have breakfast with your friends!
+Drag yourself out of bed to have breakfast at your favorite spot with your friends!

 29. Leave your name somewhere in school.